JustJoostNL/LoadAllWorlds/README.md

 For all the badges click [Here](https://github.com/koningcool/LoadAllWorlds/blob/master/shields-badges.md)

-If you use minecraft java: please check out my other plugins!: https://github.com/koningcool/blockwalk
+If you use Minecraft Java: Please check out my other plugin!: https://github.com/koningcool/blockwalk

 # General